mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/access-control/index.md

 ### Policies

 Cluster policies and project policies bind a Kommander group to any number of roles.
-All groups that have been defined in the groups tab will be present at the Global, workspace, or project level and ready for you to assign roles to them.
+All groups that have been defined in the groups tab will be present at the global, workspace, or project level and ready for you to assign roles to them.

 ![Cluster Policies](/ksphere/kommander/img/access-control-cluster-policies.png)